NS&I has increased its Premium Bond prize fund rate eight times in just over a year, boosting their appeal to savers willing to take a punt.

 That entirely depends on how lucky you are!
 Whereas with a savings account you’ll definitely receive the advertised rate of interest, if you have Premium Bonds, there’s no guarantee you’ll win anything.

-Although savings rates are gradually ticking up, many people are happy to accept the risk they might not win anything and may prefer to put their money into Premium Bonds, especially as their initial investment is protected, and they can cash in their bonds at any time.
+However, although easy access savings rates are currently competitive, many people may be happy to accept the risk they might not win anything and prefer to put their money into Premium Bonds, especially as their initial investment is protected, and they can cash in their bonds at any time.

 It’s down to you to decide whether you want to put your money into Premium Bonds or whether you need guaranteed returns from your savings, however limited these may be.
 Remember that you don’t have to pick one or the other, you might, for example, choose to put a bit into both so that you have a chance of winning a prize, but you’ll still be earning interest on some of your savings.